You are here

 If you want to get involved in chapel services, talk to the Campus Chaplain.

-We record all of our chapel talks so that you can catch up on services you missed or share or re-listen to messages that were meaningful to you.
+We record all of our chapel talks so that you can catch up on services you missed, share, or re-listen to messages that were meaningful to you.
 Chapels can be found on our university Facebook page.

 Spiritual Emphasis Days